-19 Smith, Adam.
-The Wealth of Nations in Spain.
-New York, Routledge, 2022, pp. 1777-1773.
+&lt;sup>19 Adam Smith, The Wealth of Nations in Spain, New York: Routledge, 2022, hlm.
+1777-1773.

-Haakonssen, Knud.
-"Adam Smith: The Theory of Moral Sentiments."
-PhilPapers, https://philpapers.org/rec/HAAAST-2., accessed on 26 September 2022.
+&lt;sup>20 Knud Haakonssen, "Adam Smith: The Theory of Moral Sentiments - PhilPapers", https://philpapers.org/rec/HAAAST-2, accessed on 27 September 2022.

-This deontology school has 2 branches, namely: Ordoliberal School21 and Austrian School, where the two schools agree that the main objective of business competition law is to organize a plural market structure where freedom of competition is the ultimate goal.
+This deontology school has 2 branches, namely: Ordoliberal School and Austrian School, where the two schools agree that the main objective of business competition law is to organize a plural market structure where freedom of competition is the ultimate goal.
 The Ordoliberal School has a pessimistic tendency that the market will be able to determine optimal results and reflect fair business competition without state regulation and control on the pretext that the competition is very weak and fragile.